 Setting up a CI/CD pipeline in addition to Integrated Version Control enables you to automate:

-Testing changes before merging them into your production/master branch
+Testing changes before merging them into your production/main branch

 Training and deploying a new model